Chris Gayle: Twenty20 cricket

 On 18 April 2017, Gayle reached the 10,000 runs milestone in T20 cricket after scoring 77 runs off 38 balls in a match against Gujarat Lions where Royal Challengers Bangalore won by 21 runs.
 He was also awarded the man of the match which was his first in IPL 2017.

 On 16 September 2017, Gayle became the first ever player to hit 100 T20I sixes.

 On 28 January 2018, Gayle was bought by Kings XI Punjab (Now Punjab Kings) in the 2018 IPL Auction for his base price of ₹20 million.
 On 19 April, Gayle scored 104* off 63 balls against Sunrisers Hyderabad, and his team won the match by 15 runs.
 It was his 6th IPL century.
 Gayle was retained by the franchise for IPL 2021.
 He however left the tournament in the second leg, citing 'bio-bubble fatigue'.

 In May 2018, Gayle was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 On 3 June 2018, he was selected to play for the Vancouver Knights in the players' draft for the inaugural edition of the tournament.
 In September 2018, he was named as the Icon Player for Balkh's squad in the first edition of the Afghanistan Premier League tournament.
 The following month, he was named in Jozi Stars' squad for the first edition of the Mzansi Super League T20 tournament.
 In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
 In September 2019, he was named in the squad for the Jozi Stars team for the 2019 Mzansi Super League tournament.
 In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.

 On 17 May 2022, Gayle was inducted into the RCB Hall of Fame (along with AB de Villiers) for his contributions to the team between 2011 and 2017.

 In 2022, Chris Gayle made his Legends League Cricket debut for Gujarat Giants.

 Twenty20 centuries

 Playing for Royal Challengers Bangalore, Gayle scored a 30-ball century, that became the highest individual T20 score (175 not out).
 It eclipsed the previous mark set by Brendon McCullum of Kolkata Knight Riders.

-Gayle holds the record for most centuries in T20 cricket (21), 15 more than his nearest rival Brendon McCullum.
-15 out of his 21 T20 centuries have been not out.
+Gayle holds the record for most centuries in T20 cricket (22), 9 more than his nearest rival Babar Azam.
+15 out of his 22 T20 centuries have been not out.